tjfontaine/cloudnative/application-development/cicd/wercker/tutorial.md

 ![allenvars](Images/allenvars.png)

-As an aside, to review the script when a deploy to kubernetes is performed, switch to GitHub and open the wercker.yml file.
+As an aside, to review the script when a deploy to Kubernetes is performed, switch to GitHub and open the wercker.yml file.

 * Scroll to to the **deploy-to-kubernetes** area.